 In the event a claim, action, omission, damage, liability, obligation, penalty, fine, judgment, deficiency, loss, cost, expense, or assessment subject to the foregoing releases and indemnification (an "Indemnified Claim") is noticed or asserted, Administrator and Custodian may: (i) at their sole discretion, select their own attorneys to represent them regarding the Indemnified Claim(s); and deduct from my Account amounts sufficient to pay for any damages, costs, and expenses associated with such claim, including, but not limited to, all internal costs of Administrator and Custodian, and attorneys' fees and costs incurred by Administrator or Custodian, in connection with such claim (collectively, "Litigation Costs").
-If there are insufficient funds in my Account to fully reimburse Administrator and Custodian for all Litigation Costs, then, upon demand by Administrator or Custodian, I will promptly reimburse Administrator and/ or custodian the outstanding balance of the Litigation Costs.
-If I fail to promptly reimburse the Litigation Costs, then Administrator and Custodian may seize and/or liquidate any of my assets under their control, and/or initiate legal action to obtain full reimbursement of the Litigation Costs.
+If there are insufficient funds in my Account to fully reimburse Administrator and Custodian for all Litigation Costs, then, upon demand by Administrator or Custodian, full promptly reimburse Administrator and Custodian the outstanding balance of the Litigation Costs.
+If I fail to promptly reimburse the Litigation Costs, then Administrator and Custodian for all Litigation Costs.